 - 3. Transcendence

-- Generally, God's externality to the world so that God is unlimited by any other being or reality.
-Hegel and then Hartshorne understand transcendence as including all that is in order to avoid any reality external to God that limits God.
+- Generally, God’s externality to the world so that God is unlimited by any other being or reality.
+Hegel and then Hartshorne, however, understand transcendence as including all the parts that make up the world in order to avoid any reality external to God that limits God (Whittemore 1960, 141; Davis 2019, 8 [Other Internet Resources]).

 - 4. Immanence